 Sunday, August 5.
-Geller is locked in the shielded room with one experimenter outside as a monitor while the target is drawn in the other experimenter's office about a half mile away.
-The target selected from the dictionary was an outline drawing of a man. which evolved through the drawing process into a devil with a trident (Fig. 1.
-7.).
+Geller is locked in the shielded room and the target is drawn in the experimenter's office about a half mile away.
+The target selected from the dictionary was an outline drawing of a man, which evolved through the drawing process into a devil with a trident.
 To start the experiment, Puthoff, who was with Geller, called Targ, who was with the drawing.
-Geller spent almost a half-hour working on the drawing before "passing', as he felt unable to get the drawing.
-We include his efforts nonetheless for the insight into the process that they provide.
+Geller spent almost a half hour working on the drawing before producing the first of several responses.

-His drawings (Figs. 1.8-1.10) were as follows: 1) "Moses' Tablets" i.e., Ten Commandments; 2) apple with a worm coming out of it, a snake was in the same picture, and the Tablets symbolism of the first drawing; 3) composite picture with the Ten Commandments on top of the world and the trident on the outside, along with a neatly drawn leaf.
-One is led to speculate that the Biblical representation in these three drawings is perhaps associational material triggered by the target.
+His drawings were as follows.
+1. "Moses' Tablets" i.e., Ten Commandments, inside the world with a trident on the outside.
+2. Apple with a worm coming out of it.
+A snake was in the same picture.
+3. Composite picture with the Ten Commandments on top of the world, God inside the world and the trident on the outside, along with a neatly drawn leaf.
+One is led to speculate that the Garden of Eden representation in these three drawings is perhaps associational material triggered by the target.
 The inability on Geller's part to draw the devil may be culturally induced.